 The Sun-Mar GTG toilet's sleek European styling,The Sun-Mar GTG toilet's sleek European styling, ultra-compact size and odor free operation make it a great solution for any bathroom.
 This toilet automatically separates solid and liquid waste into two separate chambers.
 Perfect for: Boats, Tiny homes, cottages and cabins, RVs, Farms, Basements, Warehouses, Greenhouses, Garages, Barns, Stables, Trailers, Mines, Aircraft Hangars, Yurts, Pools, Sheds and more.View Full Product Description

-Centrex 1000 Non-Electric Waterless Ultra Low Flush Central Composting Toilet System in Bone
+Centrex 3000 Electric Waterless Ultra High Capacity Central Composting Toilet System in White

 Questions & Answers

 What are some popular product styles within Composting Toilets?

 What are the shipping options for Composting Toilets?

 All Composting Toilets can be shipped to you at home.

 Do you need plumbing for a composting toilet?

 You won't need plumbing for a composting toilet.
 Waterless toilets don't need pipes for water because they don't flush.
 But they do need simple ductwork for optimal airflow.
 A properly vented self-contained composting toilet means more efficient decomposition and less odor.
 An exhaust fan also helps with this process.